 Within Mexico, buses (long-distance buses are called camiones rather than autobuses in Mexican Spanish) are by far the most common and efficient form of public transport.
 The legendary craziness of Mexican bus drivers is largely a thing of the past, and many bus companies have installed warning lights and buzzers to indicate when the driver is exceeding the speed limit (though these are often ignored by the driver).
 In recent years the government has been trying to improve the safety record through regular mechanical checks and also with random alcohol and drug tests on the drivers.

 There are basically two classes of bus, first (primera) and second (segunda), though on major long-distance routes there’s often little to differentiate them.
-First-class vehicles have reserved seats, videos and air-conditioning (which can be fierce – you may want a sweater), though an increasing number of second-class lines have the same comforts.
-The main differences will be in the number of stops – second-class buses call at more places, and consequently take longer to get where they’re going – and the fare, which is about ten percent higher on first-class services, and sometimes a lot more.
+First-class vehicles have reserved seats, videos and air-conditioning (which can be fierce – you may want a jumper), though an increasing number of second-class lines have the same comforts.
+The main differences will be in the number of stops – second-class buses call at more places, and consequently take longer to get where they’re going – and the fare, which is about ten percent higher on first-class services (sometimes a lot more).
 On important routes there are also deluxe, or pullman, buses, with names like Primera Plus or Turistar Plus and fares around thirty percent higher than those of first-class buses.

 Most towns of any size have a modern bus station, known as the Central Camionera or Central de Autobuses.
 Don’t let the word “central” fool you, as they are usually located a long way from the town centre.
 Where there is no unified terminus you may find separate first- and second-class terminals, or individual ones for each company, sometimes little more than bus stops at the side of the road.
-There is some form of baggage deposit (left luggage) office in most bus stations – usually known as a guardería, consigna or simply equipaje, typically costing about M$40–100 per item per day.
+There is some form of baggage deposit (left luggage) office in most bus stations – usually known as a guardería, consigna or simply equipaje.
 Before leaving anything, make sure that the place will be open when you come to collect your bags.
 If there’s no formal facility, staff at the bus companies’ baggage dispatching offices can often be persuaded to look after your things for a short while.

 Always check your route and arrival time, and whenever possible buy tickets from the bus station in advance to get the best (or any) seats.
-Alternatively, try the operator’s website or an agent such as Ticketbus (w ticketbus.com.mx) or Boletotal (w boletotal.mx).
-Prices are in the region of M$80–120 for every 100km covered.
+Alternatively, try the operator’s website or an agent such as Ticketbus (ticketbus.com.mx).
+Prices are reasonable: a first-class ticket on the Cancún–Mérida route costs from M$370, for example.
 While there are very rarely problems getting a place on a bus from its point of origin or from really big towns, in smaller, mid-route places, you may have to wait for the bus to arrive (or at least to leave the previous stop) before discovering if there are any seats – the increased prevalence of computerized ticketing is easing the problem.

-Terms to look out for on the timetable, besides local and de paso, include vía corta (by the short route) and directo or expreso (direct/nonstop – in theory at least).
+Terms to look out for on the timetable, besides local and de paso buses that originate in another destination), include vía corta (by the short route) and directo or expreso (direct/nonstop – in theory at least).
 Salida is departure, llegada arrival.
 A decent road map will be extremely helpful in working out which buses are going to pass through your destination.
+A useful site for checking schedules is ticketbus.com.mx.

 Internal airfares reflect the popularity of the route: the more popular the trip, the lower the price.
 Thus the flight from Tijuana to Mexico City costs much the same as the much shorter, but less popular flight from Tijuana to Chihuahua, but even the more expensive routes can be worthwhile for the time they save.
 While the smaller airlines might be cheaper, there are few discounts and the price of a ticket on a particular flight doesn’t normally vary from agent to agent.

-Since Mexico’s railways were privatized in 1995, all passenger services have been withdrawn bar one suburban service out of Mexico City and two lines run especially for tourists: the Copper Canyon railway in Chihuahua, an amazing scenic journey and one of the country’s top tourist attractions, and the Tequila Express from Guadalajara.
+Since Mexico’s railways were privatized in 1995, all passenger services have been withdrawn bar one suburban service out of Mexico City and a couple of tourist lines: the Copper Canyon railway in Chihuahua, an amazing scenic journey and one of the country’s top tourist attractions, and the Tequila Express from Guadalajara.

 Ferries connect Baja California with a trio of ports on the Pacific mainland: Santa Rosalía to Guaymas, and La Paz to Mazatlán and Topolobampo (for Los Mochis).
-For information on schedules and fares see w mexbound.com/mexico-ferry.php.
+For information on schedules and fares see mexbound.com/mexico-ferry.php.
 There are also smaller boats to islands off the Caribbean and Gulf coasts: from Chiquilá to Holbox, from Cancún to Isla Mujeres and from Playa del Carmen to Cozumel.
-Though not as cheap as they once were, all these services are still pretty reasonable: see the relevant chapters for current fares.
+Though more expensive than they once were, all these services are still pretty reasonable.

 Driving in Mexico requires care and concentration, and almost inevitably involves at least one brush with bureaucracy or the law (for details on licences and insurance, see the section on driving).
 Hitchhiking is possible, but due to safety concerns, the scarcity of lifts and the vast distances involved, it’s not recommended.

-Renting a car in Mexico is often an extremely good way of seeing quickly a small area that would take days to explore using public transport.
+Renting a car in Mexico is often an extremely good way of quickly seeing a small area that would take days to explore using public transport.
 Always check rates carefully to make sure they include insurance, tax and the mileage you need.
-Daily rates with unlimited mileage start at around US$30/£20; weekly rates usually cost around the same as six days.
-In some resorts mopeds and motorbikes are also available for short distances, but most of the large, international companies don’t deal with them because of the high frequency of accidents.
+Daily rates with unlimited mileage start at around US$50/£32; weekly rates usually cost around the same as six days.
+In some resorts mopeds, motorbikes and even golf carts are also available for short distances, but most of the large, international companies don’t deal with them because of the high frequency of accidents.

 Roads and traffic